-The Superfamily Coreoidea: There are more than 3000 species of these insects worldwide, and male hind femurs (a sexually-selected weapon) are impressively diverse in size and shape.
-Males in many species (but not all) use their hind legs as weapons to wrestle over access to females and territories.
-Males with larger legs are often more likely to win male-male contests and have greater mating success.
+The Superfamily Coreoidea: There are more than 3300 species of these insects worldwide, and male hind legs are impressively diverse in shape.
+Males in many species (but not all) use their hind legs as weapons to wrestle over plant territories where females visit to mate, feed, and lay eggs.

 Here are two male leaf-footed cactus bugs, Narnia femorata, wrestling over a territory on a nearby cactus.
 Males fight in intense bursts, use a variety of fighting maneuvers, and they obtain numerous injuries.
 Their combat behavior is a lot like mixed martial arts fighting in humans.
 And, below you can see the variety of shapes, sizes, and colors in this insect superfamily.